trussworks/Engineering-Playbook/developing/vcs/master-to-main.md

 ## IDE Changes

-### GoLand

-Appears that no changes are required.
-Consider adding `main` to the set of protected branches.
+Any ID that handles git integrations should be able to handle this change.
+Consider adding `main` to the set of protected branches if your editor allows for that.

 ## References